 Senegal is one of the easiest (and friendliest) places to visit in West Africa.
 The country has a fairly decent tourist infrastructure and, although transport leaves a little to be desired, moving around the region is relatively easy.
 Many say it’s the perfect option for first-timers in Africa.

 From the desert lands near Saint Louis to the thick mangroves around the Casamance River, Senegal offers a wide range of landscapes.
 In cultural terms, you’ll visit French-style colonial cities, learn about African music and visit traditional villages.
-Most important, you’ll have to chance to meet a lot of Senegalese, known for their kindness, hospitality and sense of humor.
+Most important, you’ll have the chance to meet a lot of Senegalese, known for their kindness, hospitality and sense of humor.

 After spending over two months traveling in Senegal, I’ve learned a few things that I’d like to share with you.
 If you are planning a backpacking trip to Senegal, this article is for you.